7Block Labs

 • Congestion overlays

-• If inclusion is critical, peer with a staked validator for SWQoS (trusted relationship) or route sends to a Jito Block Engine “sendBundle” with a small randomized tip; maintain the standard RPC path as a fallback. (solana.com)
+• If getting included is a must, consider working with a staked validator for SWQoS (trust goes a long way) or route your sends through a Jito Block Engine's “sendBundle” feature with a small randomized tip.
+Keep the standard RPC path as your fallback just in case.
+You can find more about this here.

 D) Solana low‑latency trading infra

-• Add Jito ShredStream proxies per region for the shortest path from leaders; forward shreds to internal consumers and reconcile with Geyser streams. (docs.jito.wtf)
+• Set up Jito ShredStream proxies tailored for each region so you can get the quickest path from leaders.
+Make sure to forward shreds to your internal consumers and sync everything up with Geyser streams.
+Check out the details here: (docs.jito.wtf).

 • Ethereum